liferay/liferay-frontend-source-formatter/README.md

 - Go to Tools > Build System and select the system you created

 And that's it.
 When you build the file (Tools > Build) the result will be shown in the Sublime Text command line.
 You can also install [SublimeOnSaveBuild](https://packagecontrol.io/packages/SublimeOnSaveBuild) plugin via [Package Control](https://packagecontrol.io/) to automatically build the file when you save it.
-Thanks to @carloslancha for the idea and docs.
+Thanks to [Carlos Lancha](https://github.com/carloslancha) for the idea and docs.

 ### As a Sublime Linter plugin
 You can also use [Sublime Linter](http://www.sublimelinter.com/en/latest/) to visually see in your code where the errors are: